medined/D4M_Schema/README.md

 Check the wiki at <a target='_blank' href='https://github.com/medined/D4M_Schema/wiki'>https://github.com/medined/D4M_Schema/wiki</a>.

 A big shout of thanks to the folks at MIT for both writing the software and helping me to understand the schema.
+The official D4M website is <a target="blank" href="http://d4m.mit.edu/">http://d4m.mit.edu/</a>.
+The primary paper describing D4M is <a target="_blank" href="http://www.icassp2012.com/Papers/ViewPapers.asp?PaperNum=2970">http://www.icassp2012.com/Papers/ViewPapers.asp?PaperNum=2970</a>.

 There are many articles talking about the benefits of Big Data and how it can knock down Data Silos and pool data together into a Data Lake.
 Most  are short